 We depend on several large-scale contracts for a significant percentage of our revenues.
 In 2018, a significant portion of our revenue was attributable to our contracts with a large U.S. system integrator, with the Colombian Ministry of Information Technologies and Communications, or Ministry of ITC, and with a Peruvian governmental authority with respect to six regions in Peru, or the FITEL Regional Projects, as well as with an additional large service provider.
 The agreement with our U.S. system integrator customer accounted for approximately 15% of our revenue in the year ended December 31, 2018 and was with our U.S. based subsidiary, Wavestream Corporation, or Wavestream.
 The agreement with the Ministry of ITC accounted for approximately 13% of our revenue in the year ended December 31, 2018.
 The agreement was signed in 2013 with our subsidiary, Gilat Colombia S.A.
 E.S.P., or Gilat Colombia, and was extended several times for additional periods, with the last extension ending in the second quarter of 2019, and is expected to generate (from its initiation and including all extensions) aggregate revenues of approximately 312 billion Colombian Pesos (approximately \$103 million).
 The FITEL Regional Projects accounted for approximately 10% of our revenue in the year ended December 31, 2018.
 The FITEL Regional Projects were awarded to us in 2015 and in 2018, and during their terms are expected to generate \$393 million and \$154 million in revenues respectively.
-The expected duration of the 2015 FITEL Regional Projects was significantly prolonged from their scheduled delivery dates due to continued delays in the construction phase, and is expected to continue for approximately 14-15 years.
+The expected duration of the 2015 FITEL Regional Projects were significantly prolonged from their scheduled delivery dates due to continued delays in the construction phase, and is expected to continue for approximately 14-15 years.
 See Item 4.B. - "Information on the Company - Business Overview - Terrestrial Infrastructure Projects - Overview".
-If we fail to deliver in a timely manner upon any of our large contracts or if FITEL or the U.S. system integrator customer were to terminate their existing contracts with us or substantially reduce the services or quantity of products they purchase from us, our revenues and operating results could be materially adversely affected.
+If we fail to deliver in a timely manner upon any of our large contracts or if FITEL or the U.S. system integrator customer were to terminate their existing contracts with us or substantially reduce the services or